jbeda/jaw/README.md

 **pushed** at them and then doing a minimal recomputation based on that.
 Since we are likely to operate on a tick like a game engine we can just pull new values and reevaluate the entire scene each frame.

+### ECS

+Each node in the tree will have a set of optional attributes.
+We want this to be extensible.
+In some way this is similar to an ECS system.
+I looked at ECS systems briefly and there are some interesting choices but the focus is on doing things like querying (give me all of the entities with component X) and we don't need that.
+In addition, the ordering of "components" is somewhat unique.
+Finally, many of these expect a closed set of "components" that are directly known to the entity definition.
+This isn't applicable here as we want this to be extensible.